pandas-dev/pandas/web/pandas/getting_started.md

 the [advanced installation page]({{ base_url}}/docs/getting_started/install.html).

 1. Download [Anaconda](https://www.anaconda.com/distribution/) for your operating system and the latest Python version, run the installer, and follow the steps.
+Please note:

+    - It is not needed (and discouraged) to install Anaconda as root or administrator.
-    When asked if you wish to initialize Anaconda3, answer yes.
+    - When asked if you wish to initialize Anaconda3, answer yes.
-    Restart the terminal after completing the installation.
+    - Restart the terminal after completing the installation.

     Detailed instructions on how to install Anaconda can be found in the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/).